fluidsonic/fluid-json/README.md

 This library is tested automatically using [extensive](https://github.com/fluidsonic/fluid-json/tree/master/basic/tests/sources)
 [unit](https://github.com/fluidsonic/fluid-json/tree/master/coding/tests/sources)
 [tests](https://github.com/fluidsonic/fluid-json/tree/master/coding-jdk8/tests/sources).
 Some parser tests are imported directly from
-[JSONTestSuite](https://github.com/nst/JSONTestSuite) (kudos to [Nicolas Seriot](https://github.com/nst) for that).
+[JSONTestSuite](https://github.com/nst/JSONTestSuite) (kudos to [Nicolas Seriot](https://github.com/nst) for that suite).

-You can run the tests manually using `Test` run configuration in IntelliJ IDEA or from the command line by using:
+You can run the tests manually using `Tests` run configuration in IntelliJ IDEA or from the command line by using:

 ```bash
 ./gradlew check